levisstrauss/levisstrauss/README.md

 # 👋 Hi, I'm Zak
-> Software Engineer and An AI/ML Enthusiast
+> Software Engineer and an AI/ML Enthusiast

 This portfolio is under development